 Last fall, I grabbed the girls and we headed into the mountains for a trip to Mono County to catch fall foliage.
-On our drive back to San Francisco, we decided to stop by the Travertine Hot Springs.
-We visited the Wild Willy’s hot spring in Mammoth Lakes earlier that year and fell in love with soaking under the open sky.
-These Bridgeport hot springs are easier to find but still come with nuances that are important to know and could impact your visit.
-This is my guide to the Travertine Hot Springs (Everything You Need To Know Before You Go!)
+Since we are natural mineral water addicts, on our drive back to San Francisco, we decided to stop by the Travertine Hot Springs.
+(We visited the Wild Willy’s hot spring in Mammoth Lakes earlier that year and fell in love with soaking under the open sky.)

 Travertine Hot Springs are located South of Bridgeport off of Route 395 on Jack Sawyer Road.